agungwiicakk/OJD/README.md

 ![roboflow](Assets/Roboflow.png)

-you can do Dataset Split, Preprocessing, Augmentations before download your datasheet, and confirm Image and Annotation Format `YOLOv8`
+We conduct process for Dataset Split, Preprocessing, Augmentations before download the datasheet, and confirm Image and Annotation Format `YOLOv8`

-sample dataset from roboflow
+Here is sample dataset from roboflow

 ```python
 !pip install roboflow